In

 is washed rigorously free of dye with water, and finally counterstained with

-green endospore clearly resting in a pink to red cell
+safranin.
+Interestingly, thisspecific technique gives rise to a green endospore clearly resting in a pink to red cell

 As the

-endospores are highly refractive in nature, they may be visualized explicitely (i.e.
+endospores are highly refractive in nature, they may be visualized explicitely (i.e.,

 detected) under the